jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+= 2.5.4.1 March, 21st 2018 =
+* Fix - Fix the pop up video display by making it always use https, thanks John for reporting
+* Tweak - Loading of external links to allow those with html entities, such as affialite links to be properly escaped without breaking, thanks Rebecca for bring it up!

 = 2.5.4 March, 5th 2018 =
 * Tweak - Enable the deal and title fields to accept <b><br><em><i><span><strong><sub><sup> tags